-As a result of the continued impact of the current competitive environment on lease originations experienced by Pawnee, the Fund's U.S. commercial equipment leasing subsidiary, and the changes in the U.S. economy and its effects on charge-offs; Pawnee has generating lower profitability in 2008.
-Management believes that these factors are primarily a result of the current cycle of Pawnee's industry and anticipates that Pawnee will return to historical growth rate and earnings patterns, however later than originally expected.
+As a result of the continued impact of the current competitive environment on lease originations experienced by Pawnee, the Fund's U.S. commercial equipment leasing subsidiary, and the challenges in the U.S. economy and its effects on charge-offs, Pawnee has been generating lower profitability in 2008.
+Management believes that these factors are primarily a result of the current cycle of Pawnee's industry and the general U.S. economic downturn, and anticipates that Pawnee will return to historical growth rate and earnings patterns, however later than originally expected.
 The CICA Handbook requires an assessment as to whether there has been an impairment of goodwill at the Fund level in addition to impairments, if any, in the operating entities.
 The CICA Handbook recommends that the unit price of the Fund's units be used as the basic indicator of value of the Fund as a whole.
-Management does not think the \$1.45 market value of the units at June 30, 2008 represents an accurate measure of the Fund as a whole.
+Management did not believe the \$1.45 market value of the units at June 30, 2008 represented an accurate measure of the Fund as a whole.
 Using this unit price would assume the stock market is a perfect market and that all investors can accurately predict the future of the current competitive environment on lease originations experienced by Pawnee and the changes in the U.S. economy and its effects on charge-offs.
 As well, when the Fund's units are thinly traded in the market it is management's belief that the unit price may not be indicative of actual value.
 Market capitalization has also been shown to be a poor measure of value when there is more than one operating unit.
-Management believes the value of the Fund's operating entities is greater than the market capitalization of the Fund at June 30, 2008.
-However, our unit price continues to be lower than expected and given the continued competitive pressures and increased charge-offs, a goodwill impairment loss of \$14.8 million has been recorded in order to reduce goodwill to the estimated fair value of \$12.8 million.
+Management believes the value of the Fund's operating entities is greater than the market capitalization of the Fund.
+However, our unit price continued to be lower than expected and given the continued competitive pressures and increased charge-offs, a goodwill impairment loss of \$14.8 million was recorded at June 30, 2008 in order to reduce goodwill to the estimated fair value.
+Management determined that there was no further impairment at September 30, 2008.